 It is important to note that insurers who ask minimal questions and sell cover without medical assessment often have higher premiums.

 If you are seeking cheap life insurance premiums then it may be best to seek a company who does ask a lot of questions and completes a comprehensive medical disclosure statement.
 Doing this generally results in lower premiums without compromising on the quality of life cover.

 xLife also offers a 20% rebate on your first year’s life insurance premium giving you even greater savings.

-Who will get my life insurance proceeds?
+Who will get my life insurance benefit?

 Most life insurance policy contracts allow the life insurance policy owner to nominate a beneficiary, or beneficiaries to receive any life insurance policy benefit payments.
 A life insurance company cannot ignore or overturn this nomination as it binds the life insurance company to pay the nominated beneficiary, or beneficiaries.

 You can nominate up to five beneficiaries in a life insurance policy and these beneficiaries can be amended by the policy owner at any time should you wish to change your beneficiary.

 Having your life insurance policy correctly set up will ensure that your proceeds will end up in the right hands.

 If you need help on which policy to go with, speak to an xLife adviser today. xLife offers free comparisons of Australia’s top policies.

 xLife also specialises in difficult to cover situations like life insurance for: